The Lending and Secured Finance Review: Hong Kong

 Deductibility of interest paid by borrowers

-Payments of interest by a Hong Kong corporate that are incurred in the production of its chargeable profits are generally deductible, subject to certain anti-avoidance provisions.
-The anti-avoidance provisions seek to deal with the lack of symmetry in tax treatment on interest received (as the starting point is that interest income is not taxable, though interest expenses are tax-deductible).
+Payments of interest by a Hong Kong corporate that are incurred in the production of its chargeable profits are generally deductible, subject to certain anti-avoidance provisions that limit the available deduction where money is not borrowed from a financial institution or from a person who is taxable in Hong Kong on the interest received.
+The anti-avoidance provisions seek to deal with the lack of symmetry in tax treatment on interest received and interest paid.

 ii Double taxation agreements